hphelion/docs.hpcloud.com/README.md

 1. navigation: This menu is broken down by main or product name.
 When no product is present main is used.
 2. apinavigation: This is used on all page layouts and is meant for the api navigation.

+## Development Workflow

+For details on the writing and publishing process, please see [the wiki page for instructions](https://wiki.hpcloud.net/display/iaas/Documentation+Site).